 The Hunting & Gathering Guru Series was developed in response to community request.
 This series of workshops calls on the expertise of several local foragers to share tips and techniques to get you started or advanced on your road to self-sustainability while respecting the environment around you, the integrity of the ecosystem, and the regulations surrounding these activities.

-Our 2017 Hunting and Gathering Guru Workshop Series has begun, but we are still actively seeking facilitators who can share their knowledge.
-Particularly on the topics of fly-fishing, animal tracking, and hunting.
+Our 2017 Hunting and Gathering Guru Workshop Series is winding down for the season.
+We are still actively seeking facilitators who can share their knowledge, particularly on the topics of fly-fishing, animal tracking, and hunting.

 Rosehips are the fruit of rose plants, filled with tiny seeds and covered with silky hairs, a known source of vitamin C, and have been harvested for use in jams, jellies, teas, beauty care, and more!

 Aimed at providing beginners to hunting with a platform to ask questions, veteran hunters to share knowledge, and for anyone to come and learn on how to get started with hunting.

 Hosted by Louis Thomas, an Elder and Councillor from Neskonlith Band, and Libby Jay Chisholm, an Ethnoecology student of Metis of Algonquin ancestry, the two will be sharing their knowledge in local wild edibles and their traditional uses.
 With an emphasis on identifying and harvesting edible plants, Louis and Libby will share with us the traditional uses of the plants we see growing in and around Revelstoke.

 Eat Your Weeds!
 Edible Invasive Plants Workshop

 For those who have wondered what good can come of all those pesky weeds they are constantly battling, or about the medicinal properties of a field of wildflowers.
 Hosted by regional and provincial invasive species control specialists, they will be sharing some tips and recipes in dealing with invasive plants that have edible and medicinal properties.